Sai-Mannava/Project1ComputerArchitecture/README.md

 - **Output:** `E` (true if less than)
 - **Implementation:**
   - Used **NOT**, **XNOR**, and **AND** gates.
-  - Finalized after office hours discussion with the professor.
+  - Cross-checked in discussion with the professor.
   - Verified with multiple input combinations.

 ---